Scholar-In-Residence Program: Santa Fe College

-The program sends scholars and professionals from Egypt and other countries to universities in the United States to internationalize the institutions’ campuses and curricula.
-Scholars in Residence typically spend three to ten months teaching and consulting in area studies programs, in interdisciplinary programs that focus on global issues, or in courses where participation of a foreign scholar can provide a cross-cultural or international perspective.
+Program Goal This program sends scholars and professionals from Egypt and other countries to colleges and universities in the United States to internationalize the institutions’ campuses and curricula.
+Fulbright Scholar-in-Residence (S-I-R) participants typically spend three to ten months teaching and consulting in area studies programs, in interdisciplinary programs that focus on global issues, or in courses where participation of a foreign scholar can provide a cross-cultural or international perspective.
 Preference is given to institutions that infrequently host visiting scholars and that serve student populations underrepresented in international exchange programs.
+Eligibility Criteria

 - Egyptian citizenship; holders of U.S. green cards and/or passports are ineligible.

 - Scholar holding Ph.D. with relevant teaching experience in the field requested by the U.S. host institution.